wojtr/Plaidypus-Code-Challenge/README.md

         This uses React to render the projects.
 Bootstrap was to make styling easier, however I tried to keep the UI as simple as I could.

     2. Express Back-End
-        I used express to create a pair of API routes that were used to pass information into a Yelp Fusion API call.
+        I used Express to create a pair of API routes that were used to pass information into a Yelp Fusion API call.

 Quick Start